 Thanks to the collaboration with the International Data Centre on Hydrology of Lakes and Reservoirs, Hydrolare, the information on ten lakes was provided in a monthly time step.
 Two indicators were estimated: Bias and RMS (Table 3).
 These values were estimated for each lake for the full time series of nearly 30 years including data from all missions.
-Since 2016, the indicators were separately evaluated for Jason 3 and Sentinel 3A missions.
-In some cases, the bias is high (up to 2.3m) and suggest that, even if the precision is good, the accuracy of the LWL products should be considered carefully by users.
-Appendix A contains the figures corresponding to each lake.
+Since 2016, the indicators were separately evaluated for Jason 3 and Sentinel 3A missions for certain lakes.
+In some cases (Issykkul for example), the bias is high (up to 2.3m) which is due to dery different reference system..
+We are therefore more interested in the variability (Appendix A) and the correlation indicated by the Pearson coefficient.
+Appendix A contains the figures corresponding to some of these lakes.